What is a nonprovisional patent application?

 How much does a nonprovisional patent application cost?

-The initial filing of a nonprovisional application will range from a few thousand to over ten-thousand dollars.
-At my firm, we provide flat rate estimates for the initial filing of a nonprovisional application after reviewing brief invention disclosures.
-As a rough ballpark, attorney’s fees for the initial filing may start at $8,500, not including illustrator and USPTO fees.
-We can provide flat rate estimates for the initial filing which will depending upon the complexity of the invention and the number of different examples (aka “preferred embodiments”).
+At my firm, we can provide a flat rate estimate for the initial filing of your nonprovisional patent application after reviewing a brief summary of your invention.
+Our flat rate patent filing estimates will depend upon the complexity of the invention and the number of different examples (aka “preferred embodiments”).

 Keep in mind the initial filing cost does not include a patentability search or the ongoing prosecution of the utility application.
 Responding to the patent examiner’s rejections contained in “Office Actions” are to be expected.
-Such ongoing costs can range from a few hundred to over two-thousand dollars for each response, and you may have to file multiple Office Action responses.
+Such ongoing costs can range from a few hundred to over $2,800 for each response.
+Moreover, you may need to file multiple Office Action responses.

 What to consider before filing a nonprovisional application